whiterabbitobj/Udacity-DeepRL/Projects/Navigation/README.md

 5. In some environments, such as Linux, some of the packages may throw errors.
 It should be safe to safely remove these.

-6. There are no unusual packages utilized and a clean environment with Python 3.6+, Pytorch 1.0+, Matplotlib, and Numpy installed should suffice.
+6. There are no unusual packages utilized and a clean environment with Python 3.6+, Pytorch, Matplotlib, and Numpy installed should suffice.

-### Challenge: Learning from Pixels
+### _**Challenge: Learning from Pixels**_

 This agent can be trained using pixel-data with a convolutional network using the:
 **`--pixels`** flag.
 There is a special environment required for this training that is also included in the repository, or can be downloaded below: